Ça Ira Lyrics in English Vitaa , Slimane

 Is it the heart or the head?
 Doctor, tell me

-Even if it's not, it's not, it's not that easy
+Even if it's not, not, not that easy

-Look at the world, how spleen it is
+Look at the world, how depressed it is

 Me, I'm the clown at the party